Stu042/HotelApi/HotelApi/Docs/RisksAndAssumptions.md

 - Searching all rooms in all hotels.
 - Hotels can usually turn a room over on the same day, check out in the morning book in same afternoon/evening.
     - So "from" date can be same date the room is last used and "to" date can be same date a future booking will start.
+- Dates must be in order, i.e. 'from' is before 'to'.
+- A date of one day i.e. from 10th to 10th wont work, guests would need to stay for a night.

 ### Endpoint: BookRoom